wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 ### 2. Create the Outdial Entry Point Routing Strategy

-- Go Routing Strategy > Outdial Entry Point-1 OR the One you just setup
+- Go Routing Strategy > Choose the One you just setup OR the default Outdial Entry Point-1
 - Configure the outdial entry point routing strategy to the script Outdial_EP.js which is the system default.
 - Ensure the strategy time of day setting is correctly open 24x7 and marked default.